57uff3r/nodejs-vksdk/README.md

 You need token to perform api requests.

 SDK can automaticly provide tokens for server-side applications.
-With server-side token you can perform only limited set of api methods like secure.getAppBalance или secure.sendNotification.
+With server-side token you can perform only limited set of api methods like secure.getAppBalance or secure.sendNotification.

 SDK has two events for server-side token requests:
 * appServerTokenReady - token is ready